 The satellite over the Mars settlement is an areostationary satellite, the Mars equivalent of a geostationary satellite.
 It is always in the same place in the sky on Mars, receiving data from the settlement and transmitting it to Earth.
 On Earth the data is received by ground stations using large satellite dishes.
 The areostationary satellite enables almost 24/7 communication, which is interrupted only when Mars is in between the satellite and the Earth.

-This is solved by placing a second satellite in an orbit around the sun, trailing 60 degrees behind the Earth.
+This is solved by placing a second satellite in an orbit around the sun.
+It will follow the same orbit as the Earth does but trails 60 degrees behind it in the L5 Lagrangian point of the Sun-Earth system.
 With this second satellite in place, when Mars is in between the areostationary satellite and the Earth, the signal can be relayed by the second satellite.

 Once every 26 months, the Sun is exactly in between Mars and the Earth.
 This occultation lasts about six weeks.
 The second communications satellite will also be used to relay signals during this period.